 The Royal Theatre is committed to the purpose of “developing artistic excellence for the Glory of God and the benefit of others.”
-The theatre offers students an opportunity for hands-on involvement in every aspect of the Theatrical Arts.
-Using two full length productions each school year as the platform for learning, students are instructed in acting, sound and lighting design, set construction, costuming and more!
-Cast opportunities for middle school students are increased every other year when a JH one-act play is added to the performance line-up.
+The Theatre offers students an opportunity for hands-on involvement in every aspect of the Theatrical Arts.
+Using two full-length productions each school year as the platform for learning, students are instructed in acting, sound and lighting design, set construction, costuming, and more!
+Cast opportunities for middle school students are increased every other year when a middle school one-act play is added to the performance line-up.

-Cheaper by the Dozen, written by siblings Frank B. Gilbreth Jr. and Ernestine Gilbreth Carey, tells the true tale of Lillian Moller Gilbreth, Frank Bunker Gilbreth and their progeny.
-Mr. Gilbreth is an efficiency’s expert who studies everyday life and discovers new and more efficient ways of accomplishing tasks.
+Cheaper by the Dozen, written by siblings Frank B. Gilbreth Jr. and Ernestine Gilbreth Carey, tells the true tale of Lillian Moller Gilbreth, Frank Bunker Gilbreth, and their progeny.
+Mr. Gilbreth is an efficiency expert who studies everyday life and discovers new and more efficient ways of accomplishing tasks.
 Times are changing, values are taking shift, and time is ticking away.
 As you can imagine, life is never dull with a dozen children in the house.
-Come and join us for this enjoyable play, filled with delightful adventures and lessons learned in this loving household.

 In the words of Mary Poppins, “In every job that must be done, there is an element of fun.
 You find the fun, and SNAP!
 The job’s a game.”
 As the students and staff of the Royal Theatre worked together to prepare this colossal Disney production, part of the process was learning the importance of doing our work for the Lord.
 Stopping on occasion to read a Psalm and apply it to our “job,” we sought to live according to God’s Word, please Him with our efforts, and yes, have some fun!